Tropical Passion Sangria

 Cutesy.
 Refreshing.
 Tropical.
 Ahhhhh yes, my kind of adult beverage.

-- ½ C Pineapple Simple Syrup (See recipe below)
+- ½ C Pineapple Simple Syrup (See notes for recipe)

 - Sparkling water (optional if you want fizzy)